Chevyself/Starbox-Commands/README.md

 #### Multiple

-It is just as required or optional but requires multiple strings, it requires any of the above annotation plus `@Multiple` and the provider must extend `IMultipleArgumentProvider` or just implement the interface given by the module.
-See more in the wiki.
+It is just as `@Required` or `@Optional` but requires multiple strings, it requires any of the above annotation plus `@Multiple` and the provider must extend `EasyMultipleArgumentProvider` or just implement the interface given by the module.

 ```java
 public class Test {